 - 1 tbsp coconut oil

-- optional: 1 tbsp protein powder, 1 capsule B12, 2 drops basil essential oil, 1/2 tsp spirulina
+- optional: 1 tablespoon protein powder, 1 capsule B12, 2 drops basil essential oil, ½ teaspoon spirulina

 - Add all the ingredients to a blender and blend on high speed until smooth, about 1 minute.